cccarle/L3_1DV610/README.md

 5. The user has guessed the right number & the system provide a message to the user "You guessed right on "x-amount" of tries".

 #### Use case 7 - User want to play again
-1. User has guessed the correct secret number
+1. User has guessed the correct secret number.
 2. System has provided a message with amount of tries it took to guess the secret number.
 3. The "make a guess" button is replaced with a "Play again" button.
 4. User click on the "Play again" button and is redirected back to "description of the game"/ use case 1 - start a new game, page.

 #### Use case 8 - User want to save their attemps of trys in a high score
-1. TODO
+1. User has guessed the correct secret number
+2. System has provided a message with amount of tries it took to guess the secret number.
+3. The system provide two buttons, one "Play again" and one "add to high score" button.
+4. The user click on "add to high score" button and the system will present an highscore with the users result.

 ### Status
-The application fulfills use case 1-7,
+The application fulfills use case 1-8,

 ### Todos
-* Implement Use case 8 - User want to save their attemps of trys in a highscore
 * Implement expetions